 Note that 'resample image' is unchecked.
 This means it will increase the relative file size by decreasing DPI.
 This is necessary for the next step.
 Resize your image so that the both sides are at least .5" larger then the intended finished mural size.
 Basically, all the pixels are still there, but it interprets the size differently.

 Step 4: Dividing up the image.
 You now have an image that will print to the correct size.
 Most printers will smooth the image during printing because of their drivers.
 If your printer doesn't, you can use Rasterbator (simply search for it on Google and you'll find it) to turn the image to a series of dots which will look more appealing, especially on very large murals.
-You can also simply increase the DPI in Photoshop, but this will make your computer run slower while working on this file.
-For our needs, we won't do either.
+For our needs, we won't do that.
 Generally for murals below 3' x 4', smoothed pixels look much better.
 To divide up the image we will use guidelines in Photoshop.
 Go to View>New Guide.
 You want to place the first two guidelines at .25" horizontal and .25" vertical.

 (An additional note: you can change the color of the guides by going to Edit> Preferences>Grids and Guides.
 Generally, if your picture has an overall color-scheme, such as this one being blue, change it to an opposite color that'll be easy to see.)